AndrewSRea/My_Learning_Port/Bootstrap/Components/List_Group/README.md

 <hr>

-:exclamation: I have not added the two code examples under the header **Numbered** to any of my accompanying HTML document examples because the numbers in the numbered lists are generated with JavaScript, and I have not yet mastered JavaScript at a level to understand how to generate these numbers.
+:exclamation: I have not added the two code examples under the header **Numbered** to any of my accompanying HTML document examples because the numbers in the numbered lists are generated with JavaScript, and I have not yet mastered JavaScript at a level to which I understand how to generate these numbers.

 <hr>